ellailan/pm/prompts.md

 The create mode isn't working.

 **Result:**
-- Added `createTicket()` function to ticket context with Supabase insert
+- Added `createTicket()` function to the ticket context with a Supabase insert
-- Exposed createTicket through TicketContext provider
+- Exposed `createTicket` through the TicketContext provider
-- Wired up form submit handler to call createTicket with all form data
+- Wired up the form submit handler to call `createTicket` with all form data
-- Added `is_on_board: true` to insert so tickets appear on board immediately
+- Added `is_on_board: true` to the insert so tickets appear on the board immediately
-- Added user-visible error banner to show Supabase errors when creation fails
+- Added a user-visible error banner to show Supabase errors when creation fails

 ## Prompt 39 — Tickets Not Showing in Database